gaattess/University/Technology and Programming of Mobile Devices/README.md

-Android mobile app using Kotlin and UI developed with XML
+An android music player for mobiles, using Kotlin and a UI developed with XML.